Routing and firewall¶

-In second example you’d better find another closer located tank.
+In the second example you’d better find another closer located tank.

-To achieve the top most performance you should tune the source server system limits:
+To achieve top performance you should tune the source server system limits:

 ulimit -n 30000 net.ipv4.tcp_max_tw_buckets = 65536 net.ipv4.tcp_tw_recycle = 1 net.ipv4.tcp_tw_reuse = 0 net.ipv4.tcp_max_syn_backlog = 131072 net.ipv4.tcp_syn_retries = 3 net.ipv4.tcp_synack_retries = 3 net.ipv4.tcp_retries1 = 3 net.ipv4.tcp_retries2 = 8 net.ipv4.tcp_rmem = 16384 174760 349520 net.ipv4.tcp_wmem = 16384 131072 262144 net.ipv4.tcp_mem = 262144 524288 1048576 net.ipv4.tcp_max_orphans = 65536 net.ipv4.tcp_fin_timeout = 10 net.ipv4.tcp_low_latency = 1 net.ipv4.tcp_syncookies = 0 net.netfilter.nf_conntrack_max = 1048576